tylercrompton/streams/README.rst

 If an `abstract data type`_ can be implemented with nodes_, it can be implemented with stream nodes.

-The most powerful feature of streams_ is the ability to use `lazy evaluation`_.
+The most powerful feature of streams_ is the ability to leverage `lazy evaluation`_.
 For example, consider a stream of `natural numbers`_.
-The value of the first node could be provided explicitly and the next property on that node could be provided as the previous node's value incremented by one.
+The value of the first node would be explicitly set to :python:`1` and the following node, when needed, would be generated to hold the value of the previous node's value incremented by one and to be able to generate the subsequent node in a similar manner.
 Admittedly, this is a trivial example, but the point is to express how streams are capable of so many tasks.

-One of the things that makes streams so capable is that one can traverse them multiple times without changing their internal structure.
+One of the things that makes streams so capable is their ability to be traversed multiple times without changing their internal structure.
 This is unlike iterators_ which discard data as one iterates through them.

-If you're not sure which class to use, you probably want :python:`SinglyLinkedStream`.
+If you're unsure of which class to use, you probably want :python:`SinglyLinkedStream`.
 For the sake of brevity, you might want to create an alias for the class (e.g. :python:`Stream = SinglyLinkedStream`).

 Examples
 ========

-If you want to dive straight into the code, feel free to peruse the the ``examples/`` directory.
+If you want to dive straight into the code, feel free to peruse the ``examples/`` directory.

 First, let's import the :python:`SinglyLinkedStream` class.